About Dr. Steiner

-Her most recent book, Groups that Thrive: Workbook and Planning Guide will be published by Karnac Books, London, in 2017.
+Her most recent book, Groups that Thrive: Workbook and Planning Guide will be published by Karnac Books, London, December, 2017.

 She is a pioneer in working with and teaching about individuals derailed by chronic physical illness and medical issues.
 Dr. Steiner has personal and professional experience with chronic pain and has authored numerous publications on the topic.

 Currently, she is completing her self-help book, "The Rollercoaster of Chronic Illness: How to Add Joy to the Ride," a guide for individuals, family, and friends whose lives are affected by chronic pain and illness.

 Her innovative work on "The Therapist's Professional Will™," a system that provides continuity of care for patients in the event of the therapist's temporary or permanent absence, has gained national recognition.

 Dr. Steiner served as an Associate Clinical Professor at the University of California Medical School, San Francisco for over 14 years.
 She is currently on the faculty of The Psychotherapy Institute's Group Therapy Training Program, was elected to serve on the Board of the American Group Psychotherapy Association from 2012 to 2016, and was elected to serve as a Board Member of both the International Human Learning Resources Network and the National Speakers Association of Northern California.

 Drawing on her 30 years as a psychotherapist, her popular keynote presentations, motivational speaking engagements, and teaching reflect her warmth, humor, and understanding.
 She is known as a dynamic speaker with a talent for clarifying difficult issues with simplicity and compassion.